CsillaVamos/csillavamos/PhD/perception_paper.md

 ---
 layout: page
-title: Perceived Green and Blue Space, Spatial Scale, and Health: A Comparative Assessment of Exposure Metrics
+title: Perceived Green and Blue Space, Spatial Scale, and Health A Comparative Assessment of Exposure Metrics
 ---

  ## Abstract